Richard-WS-Allen/Udemy-Cpp-Course/README.md

 In this section, we were to write another simple program.
 This time to prompt the user for their favorite number and print:
 "Amazing!
 That's my favorite number too!"
 "No really, *user number* is my favorite number!:

+Section Five:

+Section five was just an overview of the structure of C++ programs including: how the compiler sees comments, preprocessor directives, the main() function, namespaces, and basic I/O.